Quick Facts and Pricing

 Look forward to the pics as well as many years of enjoying the cutts now.

 Many locals are firm believers that this is a 7-8 month a year fishery, with most of the cutthroat heading into spawning waters for the winter.
 This is simply not the case.
-As you fish the winter months of November through February, you will find fish that have obviously not been in fresh water for a long time.
+While fly fishing Puget Sound in the winter months of November through February, you will find fish that have obviously not been in fresh water for a long time.
 Covered in sea lice, girthy and strong, these fish are just waiting for anything resembling food to come by.
 The winter months can actually be some of the most productive SRC fishing available and even fewer anglers are tackling the beaches this time of year.

 This is a walk and wade trip limited to two persons per guide.
 Because of the proximity of many of these estuaries, this makes a great half-day trip for the business traveler who is on a more stringent time schedule but wants to get away from the hotel and see some of the beautiful surroundings Seattle has to offer.